 Witness Sun and Moon and Sadhyas, and the living God of Fire!

 Opened wide the gates of Lanka; in the spacious field of war,

 Indrajit arranged his army, foot and horse and battle car,

-Then with gifts and sacred mantras bent before the God of Fire,
+Then with gifts and sacred mantras bent before the God

 And invoked celestial succour in the battle dread and dire.